luisdiogo2071317/azure-docs.pt-pt/articles/managed-applications/powershell-samples.md

 ---
-title: "Exemplos do PowerShell do Azure - aplicações geridas do Azure | Microsoft Docs"
+title: Exemplos do PowerShell do Azure - aplicações geridas do Azure | Microsoft Docs
-description: "Exemplos do PowerShell do Azure - aplicações geridas do Azure"
+description: Exemplos do PowerShell do Azure - aplicações geridas do Azure
 services: managed-applications
 documentationcenter: na
 author: tfitzmac